Saturday, December 7, 2024

 3. EggS – A Glitter Year

 In their recent history, France’s EggS propagated a mystery, with a scarce online footprint and stories of presumed band members denying their membership, followed by hasty retreats.
 There are stories of blank dismissals of record labels seeking to represent them, with inscrutable evasions and misdirects.
 Perhaps this approach was all intentionally concocted to build interest, or perhaps it never happened at all.
 Whatever the case, I first heard the lead track “Local Hero” on A Glitter Year courtesy of a Youtube clip posted by Sam (aka, the Vinyl Douche) and I was immediately obsessed.
 I was lucky enough to score a copy of this now hard-to-get LP and it quickly shot up the ranks of my favorite 2022 releases.
 It is rollicking, revved up indie pop/rock, with rough fuzzy edges, impossibly catchy melodies, and cathartic boy/girl vocals.
-It’s a uncut diamond in the rough fields of common indie rock, with a sort of proletarianism at work.
+It’s an uncut diamond in the rough fields of common indie rock, with a sort of proletarianism at work.
 On every dimension of this well-worn genre, EggS is superior, which sort of blows my mind – how is it possible?
 There are intangibles here and certainly personal taste (which is pretty much indescribable) plays a huge role.
 Is it because they put a sax part on almost every song?
 A big deal for me are the vocals.
-Charles Daneau’s voice is ragged and unrefined, the sort of high energy, from the gut, punk-adjacent style that makes Titus Andronicus or the Thermals so thrilling.
+Charles Daneau’s voice is ragged and unrefined, the sort of high energy, wound up, punk-adjacent style that makes Titus Andronicus or the Thermals so thrilling.
 But wait, those female vocals?
 At first listen, the familiarity was flummoxing.
 Turns out both Margaux Bouchaudon and Camille Fréchou of En Attendant Ana are core members of EggS.
 En Attendant Ana may be my most favorite newer band (Juillet from 2020 was a revelation) and it’s no wonder I’m so taken by EggS.
 I want more more more!
 Choice track: “Local Hero”.

 2. Florist – Florist

 Florist opens with a rather grating singing saw soundscape that sounds like an old Neutral Milk Hotel outtake.
 It’s off-putting and an inauspicious opener (one might call it brave, but I just think it’s merely ill-advised).
 It does, however, introduce the artistic conceit of the album, namely, short and experimental instrumentals alternating with fully formed pretty folk songs and ballads.
 This works because each conventional song includes in their backdrop a range of oscillating waves, field recordings, and other atmospherics that are on full display in the brief instrumental pieces.
 And I love it.
 This track ordering breaks up the soft folk pieces, which may otherwise wear thin back-to-back-to-back, while giving them a unifying ambience and thematic feel.
 The conventional songs themselves are gorgeous and creative, with measured finger-picked guitar, sweet understated vocals, and occasional horns and woodwinds.
 The experimental sounds therein do not make this a “folktronica” record – there are merely interesting accoutrements that enhance the experience and tell you that Florist is not your basic folk act.
-You will hear tape hiss and bird songs, with the group recording most of the tracks on screened in front porch.
+You will hear tape hiss and bird songs, with the group recording most of the tracks on a screened in front porch.
 You can almost hear the bucolic surroundings.
 The songs are sad, lonely, regretful, and pregnant with emotion – it’s one of those few records in which I orient immediately to the lyrics.
 I think I heard all the words the very first time I heard “Red Bird, Part 2 (Morning)” and got goosebumps.
 In hearing Florist, the first comparison that came to mind was Mutual Benefit, a criminally underrated orchestral folk group that has put out some of my most favorite albums over the past three years.
 The Weepies and Adrianne Lenker (Big Thief) are also in the same category of beautifully sung, plaintive folk.
 Florist took me completely by surprise.
 I hadn’t known them even though they have been going since 2013 under the leadership of Emily Sprague.
 Now, after happening upon them due to an intriguingly high Metacritic score, and I will certainly be exploring their back catalog.
 Choice track: Red Bird, Part 2 (Morning)”.

 1. Big Thief – Dragon New Warm Mountain I Believe In You